 Digital Printing in Sussex

-Newman Thomson’s HP Indigo 7600 is an industry leading press.
+Newman Thomson’s HP Indigo 7600 is still an industry leading press.
 Installed in 2014, this is some of the latest technology in digital printing, and many consider HP Indigo to be one of the finest quality digital presses that money can buy.
 HP’s patented “ElectroInk” technology is much finer than traditional digital inks and toners, and does not mask the underlying surface of the material, which makes HP Indigo print almost indistinguishable from traditional offset lithographic print.

 Digital Special Effects